black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 88
 Now your applyFunction needs to return a result.
 Return the result of calling the .replace() method on str2.
 Pass your functionCall regex and an empty callback.

+# Step 89
+Update the callback function to take match, fn, and args as parameters.
+It should implicitly return the result of checking whether spreadsheetFunctions has its own property of fn.

+Remember to make fn lower case.